armgong/misc-r-patch/README.md

 2 High DPI patch about R on Windows, Modify graphapp and related r codes( Rgui,package,modules), SystemDPI awareness implemented.

-  currently the modify  windows and dialogs included in RGui and utils package and internet module. now toolbar and toolbarbuttion  also modify for DPI awareness.
+  Currently windows and dialogs included in RGui and  R base package and  modules modified for DPI awareness. also toolbar and toolbarbuttion modify for DPI awareness.

-  Test on two PCs(168 dpi and 192 dpi), RGui include console,editor,pagers,download, package related dialog,preference,and most important plotting windows,all seems work !!
+ Test on two PCs(168 dpi and 192 dpi), Rgui include console,editor,pagers,download, repo related dialogs, preference,and most important plotting windows,all seems work smooth.

+ please see the two png file in this repo.

 3 PerMonitorDPI awareness will be implement use WM_DPICHANGE in future.